 6. PostgreSQL

-PostgreSQL is a free, open-source database known for delivering enterprise-level performance, making it a popular choice for no-code app development.
-As an object-relational database, it combines reliability and high performance, often surpassing the capabilities of many native no-code databases.
-Modern no-code platforms connect directly to PostgreSQL, enabling the creation of custom business tools with full read and write capabilities - no need to migrate your data.
+PostgreSQL is a free, open-source database known for delivering enterprise-level performance, making it a popular choice for app development.
+As an object-relational database, it combines reliability and high performance, often surpassing the capabilities of many native app builder databases.
+Modern platforms connect directly to PostgreSQL, enabling the creation of custom business tools with full read and write capabilities—no need to migrate your data.
 This seamless integration makes PostgreSQL a strong foundation for building robust applications.

 Scalability for App Growth